nilaysarma/zenquotespy-docs/docs/api-reference.md

 # API reference

-This page gives an overview of all functions available in `zenquotes` package.
+This page gives an overview of all functions available in `zenquotespy` package.

-## zenquotes.random()
+## zenquotespy.random()
 Get a random quote on each request.

 Returns: